 Morgan entirely, physically invests herself in Cunk’s stupidity and arrogance, and the show itself wouldn’t be successful for its 23-minute length were it not for this deeply committed performance, the hook on which the comedy rests.
 Waller-Bridges’ character Fleabag is in fact a quite intelligent if brittle character, but Morgan invests Cunk with a similar fearless sincerity that only serves to emphasize the nonsense that comes out of her mouth.
 In that sense, these are characters for the 21st century, thanks to their brilliant embodiment in these actors.

-The first episode of Cunk on Earth is below; underneath that, you’ll find a few lines I wrote about Don’t Hug Me I’m Scared, first posted here last month.
+Below, you’ll find a few lines I wrote about Don’t Hug Me I’m Scared, first posted here last month.

 When it comes to popular entertainment — movies, television, music — parents soon find that it’s their children who make the final decisions of what films to see, what shows to watch, what musicians to listen to.
 My kids are both in their early teens now, and although I’ve done my best to inculcate them with an appreciation of the great artworks of the past, they’ve done theirs to inculcate me with an appreciation of the great artworks of the present.